Stolas/Fizzled/README.md

 # stalker.py
 ~~Runs the target file and determines the execution path.~~ ~~Stores the fuzzy hash in a file.~~
-Not yet build, for now accept that you waste power and CPU Cycles.
+Not yet build, for now accept that you waste power and CPU Cycles (Maybe use intel pintool for this).

 # Logger
 All programs use the logger for output, best to set this to a central syslog server.
-For this you'll need settings.py
+For this you'll need settings.py, the settings.py is a Django-Style config file.